We Need More Outdoor Toys!

 Let the construction adhesive dry.
-Depending on what you use, you will probably need 12-24 hours.
+Depending on what you use, you will need 12-24 hours.

-Once the glue is dry, it is good to carry on with construction.
+Once the construction adhesive is dry, it is good to carry on with construction.

 This is where it gets a bit tricky.
 I mentioned above that the sizes are off a bit.